 Network Program Areas

-She is Co-Director of the ESRC Research Centre on Micro-Social Change at ISER and Co-Investigator on an ESRC Project on Human Rights, Big Data and Technology at the Human Rights Centre.
-She holds or has recently held research awards from Grand Challenges Explorations, Grand Challenges Canada, the British Academy, the Bank of Sweden, the Swedish Research Council and the International Growth Centre.
-She is collaborating on a major NIH award led by Professor Maselko at UNC.
+She holds or has recently held research awards from the ESRC, Grand Challenges Explorations, Grand Challenges Canada, the British Academy, the Bank of Sweden, Innovations for Poverty Action, the Swedish Research Council, CEDIL, and the International Growth Centre.
+She is collaborating on a major NIH award led by Professor Maselko at UNC, that allows us to follow up children of a maternal depression trial.
+She is involved in the Bachpan cohort study incorporating a randomized control trial for maternal depression: see https://www.jmaselko.com/share-child

-Sonia has acted as Keynote or Panels on fifteen occasions in the last three years- including a British Academy debate on global inequalities, the gender equality panel at an SDG financing event at the European Investment Bank, and a forthcoming Academy of Social Science event celebrating Women in Social Science.
+Sonia has acted as Keynote or Panels on fifteen occasions in the last three years- including a British Academy debate on global inequalities, the gender equality panel at an SDG financing event at the European Investment Bank, and an Academy of Social Science event celebrating Women in Social Science.

 She is on the International Advisory Boards of Lancet Women, Academics Stand Against Poverty Yale, The Millennium Nucleus for the Study of the Life Course and Vulnerability Santiago Chile, the Goettingen India Centre and a UNICEF network on adolescents in humanitarian crises.
 She is on the Peer Review Boards of the UKRI Future Leaders Fellowship and the GCRF, Visiting Professor at the University of Gothenburg and Research Fellow at SFI Denmark.